 Sanford alumni serve in a variety of ways.

-- Host a summer or semester-long intern
+- Hire a summer intern or recruit recent graduates

 - Practice interviewing skills with students

-- Speak on panels and in workshops with groups of students about their careers or their employers’ hiring protocols
+- Speak on panels and in workshops with groups of students

 - Be a go-to resource to staff regarding the job market in their specific policy field